 Aggregation in staggered designs involves a notion of time (either calendar time $t$ or event-time $e=t-g$), a length of time (how many periods to aggregate across), and group weights (so larger treatment groups can ``matter more'' than smaller ones).
-Given some set of weights, it is simple to average the $ATT(g,t)$ building blocks into many kinds of summary parameters,
+Given some set of weights, it is simple to average the $ATT(g,t)$ building blocks into many kinds of summary parameters:

-where $w_{\omega,g,t}$ are ``generic'' ($\omega$-weighted) group and time-specific (non-negative) weights that sum up to one.
+where $w_{\omega,g,t}$ is a ``generic'' ($\omega$-weighted) group and time-specific (non-negative) weight that sums up to one.
 Specific choices for the $w_{\omega,g,t}$ weights map to different ways to aggregate and present interpretable causal effects in this kind of complex setting.

 As highlighted in Section \ref{sec:2_by_T}, an appealing feature of having access to data from multiple periods is that we can assess how average treatment effects evolve with the time since treatment, or event-time $e= t-g$.
 Figure \ref{fig:att_gt_calendar} displays event studies for each expansion group, and the aggregation question is how to combine them into a single summary event study.